evidence-dev/template/pages/index.md

 # Share your Project
 To get your project online, see the deployment instructions in the [settings menu](/settings).
 More info is available in our [docs](https://docs.evidence.dev/deployment/deployment-overview).

-If you would prefer not to self-host your project, you might be interested in our upcoming cloud service, Evidence Cloud.
+If you would prefer not to self-host your project, you might be interested in our upcoming cloud service, [Evidence Cloud](https://du3tapwtcbi.typeform.com/to/kwp7ZD3q).

-Sign up for early access [here](https://du3tapwtcbi.typeform.com/to/kwp7ZD3q).

 # Get support 💬
 - Message us on <a href='https://join.slack.com/t/evidencedev/shared_invite/zt-uda6wp6a-hP6Qyz0LUOddwpXW5qG03Q' target="_blank">Slack</a>
-- See all of our charts and components in our <a href="https://docs.evidence.dev/features/charts/examples" target="_blank">component library</a>.
+- See all the charts and components in the <a href="https://docs.evidence.dev/features/charts/examples" target="_blank">component library</a>.
 - Read the <a href='https://docs.evidence.dev/' target="_blank">Docs</a>
 - Open an issue on <a href='https://github.com/evidence-dev/evidence' target="_blank">Github</a>